-Lateral flow tests, otherwise known as lateral flow devices or LFDs, are one of the easiest ways to check whether you’ve got Covid-19.
-They take just 30 minutes to develop, a significantly shorter wait time than the 24-hour minimum turnaround of PCR tests.
-And while they’re predominantly supposed to be used for testing those without symptoms, many people are using them to test for Omicron symptoms as self isolation rules have changed for England.
+Throughout the pandemic, lateral flow tests - otherwise known as LFTs or lateral flow devices (LFDs) have been one of the quickest and easiest ways to check for Covid-19.
+They take just 30 minutes to develop, a significantly shorter wait time than the 24-hour turnaround of a PCR test.
+And while they're mainly supposed to be for those without symptoms, the warnings around cold-like Omicron symptoms have people using them more often.

 This means that if you get two red lines on your lateral flow test, you’re almost certainly positive for Covid-19.
 In those who did not have Covid-19, the lateral flow tests correctly gave a negative result to 99.5% of people with symptoms and to 98.9% of people without symptoms.

 The UK Health Security Agency (UKHSA), an executive agency sponsored by the Department of Health and Social Care, also says that the chances of a false positive result are low - especially when there’s a high number of cases in the population.
 “The LFDs that we are using have a high specificity, that means the number of false positives are extremely low - less than 1 in 1000 tests conducted from our studies,” they say.
 “However, as the prevalence of Covid-19 reduces to low levels in the population, the chance of a false positive result increases - though still remains unlikely.”

 During these periods where the virus presence is low in the community, the UKHSA have urged people to confirm a positive lateral flow test with a PCR test.
 These are more accurate - by up t0 100% according to this Nature study.
 This is because the sample goes to a lab, rather than being tested at home.
 Here, it goes through a process that turns the virus' RNA into DNA and makes of copies of the DNA.
 This in turn allows for the better identification of the virus.